akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 <p>You have no idea how interesting it is.
 Would you like to see what -I am-doing ? ”</p>

 <p> “How good of you!
 I should be delighted.”
 “I shall soon be finishing now,” said <span class="personal-name-1">Kwamankra</span> excitedly.
-“You see I am at the letter ‘ Y.’ And that reminds me: you remember a while ago my taking you to task over the feebleness of the idear-of ‘ God’ in “the Anglo-Saxon language. -1 have just got the corresponding word here in Fanti.
+“You see I am at the letter ‘ Y.’ And that reminds me: you remember a while ago my taking you to task over the feebleness of the idear-of ‘ God’ in “the Anglo-Saxon language. -I have just got the corresponding word here in Fanti.
 It is a big word, so big that you can hardly manage it :— </p>

 <p>Nyiakropon.</p>